jxmx/smooth-qsl/README.md

-# Firefly QSL / Firefly QSL
+# Firefly QSL / Smooth QSL
 Firefly QSL is a simple QSL manager designed for amateur radio clubs and individuals who don't need the complex QSL management system of major contesters and DXpeditions.
 The primary design consideration